PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 When the role gets created, the name is fixed and cannot be changed after in the edit mode.

-## BTCPay Server settings - Email
+### Email

-The Server-wide Email settings look similar to those in the Store-specific email settings (objective 4.2 BTCPay Server Store settings - Emails).
+The Server-wide Email settings look similar to those in the Store-specific email settings.
 However, this setup handles not only triggers for stores or administrator logs.
 This Email setup also makes password recovery available on BTCPay Server at Login.
 It works similarly to the Store-specific settings; administrators can Quickly fill in their Email parameters and enter their email credentials, and the server can now send emails.

 ![image](assets/en/72.png)

-## BTCPay Server settings - Policies
+### Policies

 BTCPay Server policy administrators can set some settings on topics like Existing User settings, New Users Settings, Notifications settings, and Maintenance settings.
 These are meant for registering new users as admin or normal users or even hiding BTCPay Server from search engines by adding to your server header.

 ![image](assets/en/73.png)

-### Existing user Settings
+#### Existing user Settings

 The options available here are separate from custom roles.
 These extra permissions might make a store or store owner vulnerable to attacks.
 Policies that may be added to existing users: